-In the election of the board the stock holder ordinarily has three alternatives.
+"In the election of the board the stock holder ordinarily has three alternatives.
 He can refrain from voting, he can attend the annual meeting and personally vote his stock, or he can sign a proxy transferring his voting power to certain individuals selected by the management of the corporation, the proxy committee.
 As his personal vote will count for little or nothing at the meeting unless he has a very large block of stock, the stock holder is practically reduced to the alternative of not voting at all or else of handing over his vote to individuals over whom he has no control and in whose selection he did not participate.
 In neither case will he be able to exercise any measure of control.
-Rather, control will tend to be in the hands of those who select the proxy committee ...
-Since the proxy committee is appointed by the existing management, the latter can virtually dictate their own successors.1
+Rather, control will tend to be in the hands of those who select the proxy committee. . . .
+Since the proxy committee is appointed by the existing management, the latter can virtually dictate their own successors."1

 The helpless individuals described in the above passage are, it should be noted, not proletarians, but capitalists.
 They are part owners of the corporation concerned, in the sense that they have legal rights which may, with luck, bring them in a certain income; but owing to their lack of control, the income is very precarious.
 When I first visited the United States in 1896, I was struck by the enormous number of railways that were bankrupt; on inquiry, I found that this was not due to incompetence on the part of the directors, but to skill: the investments of ordinary shareholders had been transferred, by one device or another, to other companies in which the directors had a large interest.
-This was a crude method, and nowadays matters are usually managed in a more decorous fashion, but the principle remains the same.
+This was a crude method, and now-a-days matters are usually managed in a more decorous fashion, but the principle remains the same.
 In any large corporation, power is necessarily less diffused than ownership, and carries with it advantages which, though at first political, can be made sources of wealth to an indefinite extent.
+The humble investor can be politely and legally robbed; the only limit is that he must not have such bitter experiences as to lead him to keep his future savings in a stocking.